earth-mover/icechunk/spec/icechunk_spec.md

 - The **state file** is the entry point to the store.
 It stores a record of snapshots, each of which is a pointer to a single structure file.
 - The **structure file** records all of the different arrays and groups in the store, plus their metadata.
 Every new commit creates a new structure file.
 The structure file contains pointers to one or more chunk manifests files and [optionally] attribute files.
 - **Chunk Manifests** store references to individual chunks.
 - **Attributes files** provide a way to store additional user-defined attributes for arrays and groups outside of the structure file.
-This is important when the attributes are very large.
+This is important when the attributes are very large, to prevent the structure file from becoming too big.
 - **Chunk files** store the actual compressed chunk data.

 When reading a store, the client first opens the state file and chooses a specific snapshot to open.